By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 in parallel-- in an efficient and non-blocking way.
 The idea

-is a sort of a placeholder object that you can
+is simple, a Future is a sort of a placeholder object that you can

 create for a result that does not yet exist.
 Generally, the result of

-is computed concurrently and can be later collected.
+the Future is computed concurrently and can be later collected.

 Composing concurrent tasks in this way tends to result in faster, asynchronous, non-blocking parallel code.